-\$ million A. Total Death and Disablement Benefits (active members) 867 B. Market Value of Assets (active members) 579 C. Death and Disablement Benefits at Risk {(A) - (B)} 288 D. Amount of Risk Insured 329 E. Amount of over insurance {(C) - (D)} 42
+\$ million A. Total Death and Disablement Benefits (active members) 737 B. Market Value of Assets (active members) 555 C. Death and Disablement Benefits at Risk {(A) - (B)} 182 D. Amount of Risk Insured 231 E. Amount of over insurance {(C) - (D)} 49

-The table shows that the amount of assets and insured benefits is \$42 million more than the amount at risk should all members die or become disabled at the investigation date.
+The table shows that the amount of assets and insured benefits is \$49 million more than the amount at risk should all members die or become disabled at the investigation date.

-The use of external insurance and the formula for calculating the insured benefit are consistent with other funds of this size and appropriate for the Scheme.
+The use of external insurance and the formula for calculating the insured benefit are consistent with other funds of this size and appropriate for the Plan.
 On this basis, I recommend that the current death and TPD insurance formula be maintained.

 I have valued the future cost of death and TPD insurance as 1.56% of salaries.
-This rate incorporates the 9% increase in insurance premiums expected at 1 July 2021 as advised by Statewide.